bosromania/.github/profile/README.md

 - `🔘 GitHub` _(with Git commands)_

 >  We have a Web Development division just for you 🖥️<br>
->  Your current college doesn't matter for us, but only your love for programming.
+>  Your current college doesn't matter to us, only your love for programming.